dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 | :code:`log_level:` Determines the verbosity of the log output.
   Available levels are :code:`DEBUG`, :code:`INFO`, :code:`WARNING`,
   and :code:`ERROR:`.
-| :code:`log_level:` By setting the appropriate log level in your YAML configuration
+| :code:`log_level:` By setting the appropriate log level in the YAML configuration
-  file (e.g., log_level: WARNING), you can control the verbosity of the log output, ensuring that only the necessary information is recorded.
+  file (e.g., log_level: WARNING), the user can control the verbosity of the log output, ensuring that only the necessary information is recorded.

 METcalcpy supports the following log levels: